$73,000. According to The Creative Group, that’s the average salary of a content strategist in today’s market.

 3 Different Ways to Work as a Content Strategist

 One of the most exciting things about working in content strategy is that there are several different ways to build your career.
+And, the salary of a Content Strategist is holding steady across every major U.S. city:

 Let’s take a look at some of the main options at your disposal: